Have you ever paid for a long-term gym membership only to stop using it after a few weeks? You know, when you lost your gym motivation?

 - Do your workout.

-Number two is critical.
 Let your family and friends know that working out is your highest priority on those days.
 Unless it’s a real emergency, reject invitations or commitments that would keep you from working out.
 Treat fitness like what it is – potentially a matter of life and death.
 Adopt the postal creed: Neither snow nor rain nor heat nor gloom of night stays these couriers from the swift completion of their appointed rounds.

 The first weeks, it will be tough, and you’ll need your discipline to get you through.
 However, your body will soon start adapting to the workouts, and you’ll start to look and feel much sexier all throughout the day.
 Trust me, this will make it far easier to keep to your workout schedule!
 Once you get that momentum, it gets easier!

-Why Not Go to A Gym?
+Why Not Go to A Commercial Gym?

 - They cost money.